Warnings: mild description of violent murder, references to sexual assault.

 “I have been keeping my ears open for rumors.
 Six is the number I could find out, but I have no doubt that several more were carried out and not reported.”

-“I had no idea,” Lan Xichen said at last.
+“I had no idea,” Lan Xichen admitted guiltily.

 Jin Guangyao looked down at his tea with mournful eyes.
-“Since the new year, I have uncovered evidence of at least thirteen omega running away,” he replied.
-“Omega houses stand empty all over the land in complete secrecy.
+“Since the new year, I have uncovered evidence of at least thirteen kunze running away,” he replied.
+“Kunze houses stand empty all over the land in complete secrecy.
 No one wishes to admit to losing them or killing them.”

 “Where else would they go, but to that village Wei Wuxian built?”